 “Do not get drunk on wine, which leads to debauchery.
 Instead, be filled with the Spirit.”
 Ephesians 5:18

 As believers, the only “controlled substance” that should overtake our minds, bodies and senses is the power of the Holy Spirit.
-Any other mind-altering drug is off limits for those of us who claim the name of Christ.
+Any other mind-altering drug is off-limits for Christ followers.
 As believers, we should never get drunk with alcohol or high on drugs.
 Instead we should be full of the Holy Spirit!

-Even in my free-wheeling state of Colorado you have to be 21 to consume recreational drugs.
+Even in my free-wheeling state, you must be 21 to consume recreational drugs.
 In other words, to smoke weed before then is breaking the law…and breaking the law is a sin.